 Although a diaper is a straightforward design, there are a few crucial things to consider.
 Also, it may take some trial and error to find what works for your cat.

 Make sure that whichever diaper you choose fits your cat’s tail.
 It should be wide enough and sit slightly at the top so that it won’t rub against the base of the tail.
+Also, opt for a soft material here, softer fabric is less likely to chafe and cause issues for your kitty’s hindquarters.

 If your kitty doesn’t have a tail, like Manx Cats, or from an injury, you can use a diaper without a tail opening.